carlosmn/work-offload/README.md

 --------------------

-We also provide a built-in way to create a string in dot-format which shows graph before and/or after the optimization.
+We also provide a built-in way to create a string in dot-format which shows the graph before and/or after the optimization.
 The optimized graph will be colored – blue for locally computed and red for remotely computed.
-You can use tools which understand the 'dot' format to generate a graph; for example GraphViz which has the `dot` command and it likely available for your platform.
+You can use tools which understand the dot-format to generate a graph; for example GraphViz which has the `dot` command and is likely available for your platform.

 ```java
 Offload offload = new Offload(a, b, c, d, e, f);